python/cpython/Doc/library/sqlite3.rst

 .. rubric:: Footnotes

-.. [#f1] The sqlite3 module is not built with loadable extension support by default, because some platforms (notably Mac OS X) have SQLite libraries which are compiled without this feature.
+.. [#f1] The sqlite3 module is not built with loadable extension support by default, because some platforms (notably macOS) have SQLite libraries which are compiled without this feature.
 To get loadable extension support, you must pass --enable-loadable-sqlite-extensions to configure.